Yutarop/ga-pixel-art/README.md

-# Image Evolution GIF Generator (using Genetic Algorithm)
+# Image Evolution GIF Generator using GA

 A genetic algorithm implementation that evolves a low-resolution image by attempting to approximate a target image through evolutionary computation.
 The program generates an animated GIF that visualizes the entire evolution process from random noise to a recognizable approximation using pixel-level mutations and selection.

 ## Demo
 | **Original Image** | **Generated GIF** |